Cream-Style CornMakes about 2 pint jars

 - PREPARE pressure canner.
 Heat jars and lids in simmering water until ready for use.
 Do not boil.
 Set bands aside.

-- HUSK corn and remove silk.
-Wash corn cobs.
-Boil in a large pot of water for 4 minutes.
+- BOIL ears of corn in a large pot of water for 4 minutes.
 Drain, discarding cooking liquid, and let cool slightly.
 Cut corn from cob.
 Scrape cobs to extract pulp and milk.
 Measure corn, pulp and milk together.
 For every 2 cups corn mixture, add 1 cup boiling water.

 - TRANSFER corn mixture to a stainless steel saucepan and bring to a boil over medium-high heat.
 Reduce heat and boil gently for 3 minutes, until heated through.

-- PROCESS filled jars in a pressure canner at 10 pounds pressure for 85 minutes, adjusting for altitude.
+- PROCESS pint jars in a pressure canner at 10 pounds pressure for 1 hour 25 minutes, adjusting for altitude.
+Turn off heat; cool canner to zero pressure.
 Remove jars and cool.
 Check lids for seal after 24 hours.
 Lid should not flex up and down when center is pressed.